Last Updated on

 These dogs have an excellent nose, along with a wide jaw and chest.
 Most of their body is made out of pure muscle.

-Male dogs reach a maximum height of 28 inches (71 cm) at the shoulder, females at 27 (68.5 cm).
+As mentioned above male dogs reach a maximum height of 28 inches (71 cm) at the shoulder, females at 27 (68.5 cm).
 Obviously, this is a large breed.

 Additionally, the male Canis Panther weighs between 130 – 150 pounds (59 – 68 kg).
 Females typically rank at 115 pounds (52 kg).